GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: Analysis

-In this study we constrain the emission-line fluxes and kinematics of the ionized gas through the spectral modeling of the R2700 spectra (R1000 in the case of the B14 system).
+Through this study we constrained the emission-line fluxes and kinematics of the ionised gas through the spectral modelling of the R2700 spectra (R1000 in the case of the B14 system).
 This analysis is performed on a spaxel-by-spaxel basis and in the integrated spectra extracted from different regions of the galaxies in our sample.
-Firstly, we perform the fitting of individual, strong emission lines (i.e., \OIIIb, \Ha) using a single Gaussian function to map the structure of the ionized emission (see Fig.~\ref{fig:integrated_oiii_maps}).
-Secondly, a single Gaussian kinematic component is used to extract line fluxes from integrated regions by modeling the main optical emission lines available for each target (e.g., \OIIlines, \Hg, \OIIIdm, \Hb, \OIIIb, \NeIIIline, \Ha, \NIIb and \SIIlines; see Sec.~\ref{sec:general_properties}).
-Afterwards, we explore the presence of additional kinematic components in the spectra of our galaxies by including a second Gaussian kinematic component, with a larger velocity dispersion, in the spaxel-by-spaxel modeling of either \OIIIb or \Ha (see Sec.~\ref{sec:outflow_regions}).
-We consider that the emission from a kinematic component (either narrow or broad) is detected in any line when the maximum line flux is at least three times larger than the scatter in the neighboring continuum (i.e., signal-to-noise ratio, $S/N$, $\geq3$).
+Firstly, we perform the fitting of individual, strong emission lines (i.e. \OIIIb, \Ha) using a single Gaussian function to map the structure of the ionised emission (see Fig.~\ref{fig:integrated_oiii_maps}).
+Secondly, a single Gaussian kinematic component is used to extract line fluxes from integrated regions by modelling the main optical emission lines available for each target (e.g. \OIIlines, \Hg, \OIIIdm, \Hb, \OIIIb, \NeIIIline, \Ha, \NIIb and \SIIlines; see Sect.~\ref{sec:general_properties}).
+Afterwards, we explore the presence of additional kinematic components in the spectra of our galaxies by including a second Gaussian kinematic component, with a larger velocity dispersion, in the spaxel-by-spaxel modelling of either \OIIIb or \Ha (see Sect.~\ref{sec:outflow_regions}).
+The emission line profiles are considered to favour a two-component model when: (1) the Bayesian information criterion (BIC) statistics \citep[][]{schwarzEstimatingDimensionModel1978} is significantly better ($\Delta$BIC$>10$) than for the one component model and (2) the narrow and broad components present signal-to-noise ratio, $S/N$, $\geq3$ (measured as the maximum line flux over the scatter in the neighbouring continuum).